UBC-MDS/seating_pref/doc/eda.md

 It appears that self-reported competitiveness is rather weakly and positively associated with engagement level.
 This association is weak enough that we needn’t worry too much about multicollinearity issues for this dataset.
-They seem to be indeed measuring different contructs.
+They seem to be indeed measuring different constructs.

 ## Univariate analysis

 Let’s take a closer look at each variable individually.
 Specifically, let’s visualize the distribution of each variable.

+#### Visual univariate analysis

 ``` r
 # visualize seating preference